Three blood samples with varying numbers of proteins in them

 How does MGUS develop?

 Plasma cells grow in bone marrow.
 In the normal process of white blood cell growth, plasma cells produce a variety of antibodies that can attack many different kinds of infections.
-Sometimes plasma cells produce an excess of immunogobulins leading to MGUS.
+But sometimes plasma cells produce too many immunoglobulins, leading to MGUS.1

 MGUS is a condition that may never produce any symptoms.
-One of the more common symptoms of MGUS is burning or tingling in the hands and feet.
-This is called peripheral neuropathy.
-MGUS has also been associated with other conditions such as osteoporosis and venous thrombosis, as well as with people who have a compromised immune system.
+One of the more common symptoms of MGUS is numbness or tingling in the hands and feet.
+This is called peripheral neuropathy.1

 A diagnosis of MGUS is generally made when results from routine blood tests show an increase in protein levels.
-Your doctor may request additional specialized blood tests, called serum electrophoresis, which can identify the abnormal antibodies found in the blood.
 Urine tests can evaluate whether any excess protein is spilling over into the urine.
-Some additional tests, including x-rays, scans and bone marrow samples, may also be requested.
+Additional tests also may be requested.3

-A primary care physician can monitor MGUS with periodic blood and urine tests.
+A doctor can monitor MGUS with periodic blood and urine tests.
 This will monitor for any changes in the protein levels in your blood.
 Treatment is generally not necessary for MGUS if there are no changes to the protein levels and you are not experiencing any symptoms.
-Monitoring of serum protein levels several times a year allows physicians to look for any changes that would indicate a risk for a more severe condition.
-Many people live a long life with MGUS without ever developing serious symptoms or progressing to a more serious condition.
+Many people live a long life with MGUS without ever developing serious symptoms or progressing to a more serious condition.3

 MGUS and multiple myeloma

 MGUS can be a precancerous condition.
-It can progress to different kinds of blood cancers including multiple myeloma and lymphoma.1 Around 20% of people who have MGUS will eventually develop a malignant plasma cell cancer, such as multiple myeloma.
-Almost all cases of multiple myeloma begin with MGUS.2
+It can progress to different kinds of blood cancers including multiple myeloma and lymphocytic leukemia.
+Around 20% of people who have MGUS will eventually develop multiple myeloma.
+Most cases of multiple myeloma begin with MGUS.2,3

 Join the conversation